-HEAT PUMP - Optional
+HEAT PUMP

-Your coach may be optionally equipped with an air source heat pump built into the central air conditioning system.
+Your coach is equipped with an air source heat pump built into the central air conditioning system.
 Because the heat pump operates on electricity, it provides economical heat inside your coach and helps reduce the use of LP gas for heating in cooler weather.